tommyhama95/tommyhama95/README.md

 ## Who am I and what do i do?
 - 3rd year Frontend and mobile-development student at University of Kristiania in Oslo, Norway
+- My area of expertise is in web development
 - Currently doing bachelor thesis at Bouvet Oslo
 - Active Member of JavaBin community in Oslo, Norway since January 2020
 - Goals: Learning cloud development, making Progressive web apps, learn more backend with C#/.NET or Java
 - Hobby: Training for Obstacle Course Race (when not so much winter) and hobby streamer on Twitch [Twitch.tv/bartender64][twitch]
-- Fun fact: Can't think of any
 <br>

 ## How to get in touch